roberto-butti/some-drops-of-javascript/src/content/docs/02-array/13_array-splice.md

 ---
+title: 'Modifying an Array'
-title: 'Adding, removing, and replacing elements in an array'
+description: 'Adding, removing, and replacing elements in an array with JavaScript.'
 sidebar:
   label: Modifying Array
 ---

-## Modifying an Array: `splice()`
+## Adding, removing, and replacing elements in an array: `splice()`

-### Introduction:

-The `splice()` method is a versatile array method in JavaScript used to modify an array by adding, removing, or replacing elements.
+The `splice()` method is a versatile array method in JavaScript that allows you to modify an array by adding, removing, or replacing elements.
 It directly changes the original array and returns an array of the removed elements.

 The `splice()` method takes three main arguments: the start index, the number of elements to remove (_optional_), and the elements to add (_optional_).